 - Popular Hiking Trails: Ventisquero Colgante trail

-The Queulat National Park is located in the Aysen Region of Patagonia offering spectacular scenery, fantastic hiking routes, unique wildlife and great campsites.
+The Queulat National Park is located in the Aysen Region of Patagonia offering spectacular scenery, fantastic hiking routes, unique wildlife, and great campsites.
 The large park spans over 1500 km2 of beautiful forest.
 The highlights to see in the park are the hanging glacier on the Alto Nevado peak and the spectacular turquoise Tempanos Lagoon.
 Queulat National Park has a beautiful landscape with jagged peaks, glaciers, rivers, waterfalls, and high-altitude lakes.
-The park hosts a temperate rainforest with variety of rare plants, wildflowers and unique animals.
+The park hosts a temperate rainforest with a variety of rare plants, wildflowers, and unique animals.

 Patagonia National Park (Parque Patagonia)

 - Name of National Park: Patagonia National Park

 - Size: 441577 acres (178700 ha)

 - Popular Hiking Trails: Lagunas Altas “High Lagoons” trail

 For a new park to open nowadays is a rare thing.
 The brand new Patagonia National Park, in southern Chile’s Aysen region, opened in 2018.
 Kristine Tompkins, American conservationist and president of Tompkins Conservation bought and donated land to establish this park to the Chilean government.
 Kristine is the widow of Douglas Tompkins founder of ‘The North Face’ outdoor brand, they also donated the land to establish Pumalin National Park.